Drexel2k/raspiFM/docs/Development.md

   - a) `sudo apt install python3-pyqt6`
   - b) Further steps follow on stepp 10
   - c) Install further libs needed on Ubuntu `sudo apt install mesa-common-dev`
-    - On Ubunutu 22.04 you need to set up a workaround for Qt6 to be found by QtChooser an make it the default Qt version:
+    - On Ubuntu 22.04 you need to set up a workaround for Qt6 to be found by QtChooser an make it the default Qt version:
     - qtchooser -install qt6 $(which qmake6)
     - sudo mv ~/.config/qtchooser/qt6.conf /usr/share/qtchooser/qt6.conf
     - sudo mkdir -p /usr/lib/$(uname -p)-linux-gnu/qt-default/qtchooser